kaascevich/Haven/src/content/blog/macbookair61.md

 ---
 pubDatetime: 2024-09-23T14:43:15.000
-title: MacBookAir6,1
+title: MacBookAir6,1 (part 1)
 tags:
   - linux
   - nixos
   - mac
 draft: true
-description: "Putting far too much effort into an obsolete MacBook"
+description: Putting far too much effort into an obsolete MacBook
 ---

-> **ℹ️ Info:** This is still a work-in-progress.
-I'm not quite sure it'll ever be done, in fact.
-It's just one of those things.

-One day a few months ago, I ran into this glorious thing known as [NixOS](https://nixos.org).
+One day a few months ago, I ran into this glorious little thing known as [NixOS](https://nixos.org).
 Being a Swift developer who's favorite-ish word is "declarative", I naturally wanted to give this a shot.
 But, of course, I can't just summon a perfectly-configured NixOS machine out of thin air (as nice as that would be).
 So I had to choose a device to be the victim of my experimentation.

 I own a total of 3 laptops and one desktop:
 - a 13" M1 MacBook Air, which serves as my more-than-capable daily driver